Blog

 Grindhaus Jason Jet in the studio

-Grindhaus is a creative coworking space serving musical artists, songwriters, and producers located in Charlotte, North Carolina.
+Grindhaus is a creative coworking space serving musical artists, songwriters, and producers in North Carolina.

 Equipped with state of the art recording studios and in-house professional audio engineers, it was created as a place where people can work, collaborate, and get inspired to execute their creative vision.